onix-labs/onixlabs-corda-bnms/README.md

 ## Prerequisites

-The ONIXLabs Corda BNMS utilizes the ONIXLabs Corda Claims API as an underlying mechanism for creating, distributing and attesting to identity credentials used to define membership.
-In order to fully understand how identity is managed within the ONIXLabs Corda BNMS, please see the readme for the ONIXLabs Corda Claims API.
+The ONIXLabs Corda BNMS utilizes the [ONIXLabs Corda Identity Framework](https://github.com/onix-labs/onixlabs-corda-identity-framework) as an underlying mechanism for creating, distributing and attesting to identity credentials used to define membership, as well as extending the claim and attestation models to create roles, permissions, settings, and membership and relationship attestations.

 ## Design Goals

 ### Business Network Interoperability

 Corda nodes may require participation in multiple business networks, each with their own standards governing identity and configuration.
-Without standard APIs for construction of business networks, there is a high likeliness that different business network implementations will be incompatible.
+Without standard APIs for constructiing business networks, there is a high likeliness that different business network implementations will be incompatible.

 The ONIXLabs Corda BNMS solves this problem by providing protocol level, configurable standards for membership and multi-lateral relationship management implementations, allowing business networks to scale independently whilst remaining interoperable with one another.

-The ONIXLabs Corda BNMS is built on top of the ONIXLabs Corda Claims API which not only improves business network interoperability, but also Corda application interoperability.
+The ONIXLabs Corda BNMS is built on top of the ONIXLabs Corda Identity Framework which not only improves business network interoperability, but also Corda application interoperability.
 Claims can be shared between applications and distributed across the network, helping to reduce data duplication and inconsistency.

 The ONIXLabs Corda BNMS has been designed from the ground up to support centralised business networks that are governed by a business network operator and decentralised business networks that are governed  autonomously by the network members themselves.